daypack-dev/daypack-lib/README.md

 #### Constraints (or scheduling strategies) supported

+__Note :__ This lists all the constraints supported by the core library, but frontends may not expose them completely

 - `Fixed`

   - Manual scheduling, specifies a task segment starts at a fixed time point